 FIT-fecal DNA Test or Multitarget DNA Stool Test

-A FIT-fecal DNA test, which is also called a multitarget DNA stool test, looks for both blood and DNA, or genetic material, shed by cancerous tumors and some polyps in the stool.
+A FIT-fecal DNA test, or multitarget DNA stool test, called Cologuard, looks for both blood and DNA, or genetic material, shed by cancerous tumors and some polyps in the stool.

 This test does not require you to stop any medications or avoid certain foods.
 It is done as a take-home kit, in which a stool sample is collected and mailed to the laboratory for analysis.